School Offer (SEN Information Report)

 - How will I know how my child is doing and how might I be involved in discussions and planning?

-The school has two parent consultation evenings, an open evening and detailed written report in the summer term for all children.
+The school has two parent consultation evenings, two open afternoons and a detailed written report in the summer term for all children.
 This means that each term, teachers will give you an idea of your child’s progress in relation to age related expectations, allowing you a better understand where your child fits within the ‘national picture’.
 When reporting progress, we will also talk to you about the child’s starting point for that academic year or Key Stage.
 It is important to recognise that your child can be making ‘good progress’ in relation to this starting point but still be working below age related expectations.

 Some children who are on a Learning Plan will have this reviewed termly and the review and new targets will be shared with parents and children around or at the time of the consultations.
 Parent consultations are a good opportunity to hear how you feel your child is getting on although the short time slot can mean that a separate appointment at another time might be better.
 Our INCo is available for appointments if you have a concern.

 The school has an ‘open door policy’ which allows for more regular updates and also the opportunity for parents to liaise with other appropriate staff, such as the INCo, either in person, on the phone or via email.